cchitsiang/awesome-stars/topics.md

 - [matteocrippa/awesome-swift](https://github.com/matteocrippa/awesome-swift) - A collaborative list of awesome Swift libraries and resources.
 Feel free to contribute!
 - [aluxian/Messenger-for-Desktop](https://github.com/aluxian/Messenger-for-Desktop) - This is not an official Facebook product, and is not affiliated with, or sponsored or endorsed by, Facebook.
 - [karan/joe](https://github.com/karan/joe) - :running: A .gitignore magician in your command line
-- [nodejs/node](https://github.com/nodejs/node) - Node.js JavaScript runtime :sparkles::turtle::rocket::sparkles:
+- [nodejs/node](https://github.com/nodejs/node) - Node.js JavaScript runtime ✨🐢🚀✨
 - [tariqbuilds/linux-dash](https://github.com/tariqbuilds/linux-dash) - A beautiful web dashboard for Linux
 - [Wox-launcher/Wox](https://github.com/Wox-launcher/Wox) - A cross-platform launcher that simply works
 - [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
 Linux, macOS, and Windows.